 And so it was that a demon-eyed, grim-faced, silent Thatcher and a depressed man dressed as a giant fluffy penguin set off with Chris around Olympia.

-Chris – sensibly – decided to capture the moment for posterity, but while walking backwards to line up the shot, he fell backwards down an escalator and flattened a group of visiting Japanese dignitaries.
+Chris – sensibly – decided to capture the moment for posterity, but while walking backwards to line up the shot, fell backwards down an escalator and flattened a group of visiting Japanese dignitaries.
 The Baroness was not amused.

 Later that evening at Penguin’s 60th birthday bash, an editor pointed drunkenly at an ageing British thespian.
 “Now he can’t write for toffee,” she bellowed in Chris’ ear, within earshot of the demure, sophisticated gentleman, who passed away shortly afterwards.
 “His editor does it all for him!”
 She then pointed at Will Self and screamed, “I LITERALLY LOVE HIM!”
-Chris decided it was probably time to go home.
+Chris decided it was time to go home.

 The Umbrella-Railway Disaster

 Embarrassing accidents and Chris go hand in glove.
 In the early 90s, he was involved in another legendary – and equally improbable – disaster.
 It unfolded thus…

 While running late for a train one blustery morning, Chris took a shortcut through an ornamental garden, glanced at his watch, tripped, and fell into a particularly aggressive bush.
 Trapped in the prickles for at least a minute, Chris flailed around, tearing his trousers to shreds and giving him the appearance of a wild, crazy, and unkempt man – quite a novelty.
 Finally extricating himself from the shrub, Chris picked up his umbrella and ran headlong towards the now approaching train, only to arrive seconds too late as it pulled out of the station.
 “Oh bloody hell!” yelled Chris to the uncaring gods, and in a fit of pique, hurled his umbrella onto the platform.